“Greetings from Dunedin” courtesy of Dunedin Artist Steve Spathelf

 - People are going to tell you to go to the original Hooters restaurant.
 Don’t.
 It’s terrible and a waste of time.

 - Jeff Blair provided me with a very valuable tip long ago.
 He said to listen to WMNF.
 “AM, FM, it doesn’t matter.
 The west coast of Florida is a radio wasteland, with the exception of local lefty, tree-hugging station WMNF.
 The rest of it is religious stuff, generic, non-offensive Eighties stuff, country twangin’ and hip-hop drivel.
 WMNF’s got a couple of sweet shows: Soul Party on Friday, which plays real soul music — the stuff that inspires real musicians, and Latin Salsa and Jazz on Saturday, with Luis (Speedy) Gonzalez.
 This week was a big tribute to Joe Cuba, a big Latin boogaloo guy who passed away.
 This was World Music before it got its own section at HMV.”
+It’s 88.5 on your FM radio.

 - Some of you are known autograph hounds.
 At the Bobby Mattick Complex, autographs are easy to come by.
 At Dunedin Stadium, you’ll want to hang around the right field corner like a creeper after batting practice has finished – around 11:00am.